 "I was so excited when I learned that I had conceived Kisa-san's child.
-And then, we found out there were two of them growing together, and that was a beautiful day as well.
-Of course when our babies were born was the ultimate highlight of my life."
+And then we found out there were two of them growing together, and that was a beautiful day as well.
+Of course when they were born was the ultimate highlight of my life."

 "You are a wonderful father, Kisa-san, and that isn't dependent on gender."

-"Careful now," Kisa finally perked up and grinned at his enthusiastic husband, "because I don't care what you say, Yukina.
+"Careful now," Kisa finally perked up and jibed at his enthusiastic husband, "because I don't care what you say, Yukina.
 We are not having a third one."

 "We'll see," Yukina replied contrarily, but in an agreeable sort of way.

-He also hoped that he was able to have a son, because when he imagined it, he could easily see Miyagi teaching their boy about life, guiding him, and Shinobu thought that the old man might enjoy the experience.
+He also hoped that he'd be able to have a son, because when he imagined it, he could easily see Miyagi teaching their boy about life, guiding him, and Shinobu thought that the old man might enjoy the experience.
 Boys were typically preferred to girls amongst the higher classes.
-For him it did not matter either way to be honest; he wanted both if it was his choice.
+For him it didn't matter either way to be honest.
+He wanted both sons and daughters if it was his choice.

-Thinking about this made yearn even more for the day that they were joined, and the youth clenched his hands into fists at his side, trying to suppress the urge a little longer.
-He needed to keep his composure and make the Prince agree to his petition, or his chances would be much lower of having his dreams come true.
+Thinking about it made him yearn even more for the day that they were joined, and the youth clenched his hands into fists at his side, trying to suppress the urge a little longer.
+He needed to keep his composure and make the royal agree to his petition, or his chances would be much lower of having his dreams come true.